jimdigriz/bgpexplore/README.md

 You will also need 10GiB of disk space for the raw/processed data files and about 8GiB of free RAM.

+## macOS

+You will need to have [`brew` installed](https://brew.sh/) and then you run:

+    brew install erlang gawk

+And optionally you may want to run:

+    pip3 install mrtparse

 # Overview

 As with any database, upfront thought must be put into what [schema](https://en.wikipedia.org/wiki/Database_schema) to use, this cannot be done without first understanding a bit about the construction of our datasets.